hippiex/hippiex.github.io/_posts/2010-08-15-cfimage-cmyk-workaround-to-rgb.markdown

 published: true
 ---

-I deal with a large amount of `CMYK` images for work.
-Some with Color Profiles and some without.
-So far `Coldfusion` hasn't been much help.
+I deal with a large amount of `CMYK` images from my clients.
+Some with color profiles and some without.
+So far `Coldfusion` hasn't been much help processing them.
 Although it gets closer with each new release.
 Here is my workaround to convert `CMYK` images into `RGB` until Adobe lets us convert images with the `CFIMAGE` tag.

 *Starting Image*

 <img src="/images/cfimage-cmyk-rgb/bailey-cmyk.jpg" style="" />

 Above is the starting image of my faithful coding companion Bailey.
-I converted it to `CMYK` and added the U.S. Web Coated (SWOP) v2 color profile in Photoshop.
+I converted the image to `CMYK` and added the U.S. Web Coated (SWOP) v2 color profile in `Photoshop`.

-When you try and read this image in Coldfusion 8/9:
+When you try and read this image in `Coldfusion 8/9`:

 {% highlight  xml %}
 <!--- Try to get image info --->